aarjavjain07/MINGLE/README.md

-#This is my START-UP- Aarjav Jain
+#This is a startup by me, aarjav, areen, aryan, ashish